 General Speeding vs. Reckless Speeding

-Virginia does not consider all speeding violations to be reckless driving.
-Reckless driving is when someone’s excessive speeding can endanger people’s lives or their property.
+Virginia does not consider all speeding violations to be reckless driving in Virginia.
+A reckless driving case arises when someone’s excessive speeding or disregard for highway and traffic conditions endangers people’s lives or property by operating a motor vehicle on a highway recklessly.

 If a police officer catches you driving over 85 mph or 20 mph (or more) above the speed limit, you may receive a Class 1 misdemeanor summons to court for reckless driving.
 If you are pulled over for speeding, you should cooperate and be polite to the police officer.
 A Virginia reckless driving lawyer can help you fight these charges if you received the summons or ticket in error.